minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

      - 1 Pool NFT Token
      - MAX_INT64 LP Token, LP Token must have PolicyID is **AuthenMintingPolicy** and TokenName is Hash of Pool's Asset A and Asset B (`SHA_256(SHA_256(AssetA), SHA_256(AssetB))`).
 Asset A and Asset B are in Factory Redeemer and they must be sorted

+#### 3.3.3.3 Spend Purpose
+#### 3.3.3.3.1 Datum
+  - _batchers_: List of authorized batchers who can process orders
+  - _pool_fee_updater_: The actor who can update the Pool's base fee and fee sharing
+  - _fee_sharing_taker_: The actor who can withdraw the Pool's fee sharing
+  - _pool_stake_key_updater_: The actor who can change the Pool's stake key
+  - _pool_dynamic_fee_updater_: The actor who can update the Pool's dynamic fee
+  - _admin_: The actor who can update the addresses mentioned above.
+This admin can be transferred to another wallet and should be stored in the most secure location

+#### 3.3.3.3.2 Redeemer
+- **Nothing**

+#### 3.3.3.3.3 Validation
+  - validate transaction has to be executed by the Whitelisted Admin.
+  - Both Global Setting input and output must have the same payment credential and keep the Global Setting Token
+  - validate authorized batchers must not be empty
+  - validate transaction won't mint anything

 #### 3.3.4 Factory Validator